+No painters’ tape handy?
+No problem.
 When you’re painting a door, aluminum foil is great for wrapping doorknobs to keep paint off them.
-Overlap the foil onto the door when you wrap the knob, then runs a utility knife around the base of the knob to trim the foil.
+Overlap the foil onto the door when you wrap the knob, then run a utility knife around the base of the knob to trim the foil.
 That way you can paint right up to the edge of the knob.
 In addition to wrapping knobs on the doors that you’ll paint, wrap all knobs that are along the route to where you will clean your hands and brushes.

 Bake a perfect pie crust

-Some of these aluminum foil hacks will help you in the kitchen.
-Keep the edges of your homemade pies from burning by covering them with strips of aluminum foil.
+Did you know you can keep the edges of your homemade pies from burning by covering them with strips of aluminum foil?
 The foil prevents the edges from getting overdone while the rest of your pie gets perfectly browned.

 Create special-shaped cake pans

 Make a teddy bear birthday cake, a Valentine’s Day heart cake, a Christmas tree cake, or whatever shaped cake the occasion may call for.
 Just form a double thickness of heavy-duty aluminum foil into the desired shape inside a large cake pan.

 Here’s the next best thing to a pastry bag: Form a piece of heavy-duty aluminum foil into a tube and fill it with free-flowing frosting.
 Bonus: There’s nothing to clean—simply toss out the foil when you’re done.